 Why not create a similar search for your field?
 You can share the search with colleagues by sending them the URL from the search results page and it will perform the search each time you load the page.
 This is also a great way to check the latest preprints in your field and find those that have evaluations - a good reason to come back to Sciety regularly by bookmarking the page.

-EuropePMC have a useful guide to their advanced search and any query you build using these techniques can be used on Sciety and EuropePMC: http://europepmc.org/help#mostofsearch.
+EuropePMC has a useful guide to their advanced search and any query you build using these techniques can be used on Sciety and EuropePMC: http://europepmc.org/help#mostofsearch.
 Of course, on Sciety, you get the added advantage of also finding and seeing which preprints have received evaluations.

 We will soon be exposing more Sciety specific content in the search results, so you’ll be able to find users to see which groups they follow, lists they have created and articles they have saved.
 We will return lists in search results too when we allow users to create multiple, named lists in the coming weeks.
 We have also heard that saving searches as lists would be a useful feature so are exploring this further.